hlpangaa/nft-ticketing-main/README.md

 [Pinata](https://app.pinata.cloud/pinmanager#): Pinata. cloud is a pinning service that allows users to host files on the IPFS network.
 We stored metadata and images in Pinata.

 ### ERC
-- erc721 NFT
+- ERC721 NFT
-- ERC2981 Royalty payment
+- ERC2981 Royalty payment -- to ensure the artist can have a share of secondary market trade
-- ERC721 Storage
+- ERC721 Storage Extension. -- to implement URI.

 ### Web3 developemnt library
 - openzeppelin -- contract development